tyler-ruff/blazedlabs-com/blazedLabs/content/post/policy/attendance.md

 # Attendance Policy
 ## Objective

-The purpose of this policy is to set forth Blazed Labs/Ruff Management's policy and procedures for handling employee absences and tardiness to promote the efficient operation of the company and minimize unscheduled absences.
+The purpose of this policy is to set forth Blazed Labs LLC's policy and procedures for handling employee absences and tardiness to promote the efficient operation of the company and minimize unscheduled absences.
 Policy

-Punctual and regular attendance is an essential responsibility of each employee at Blazed Labs/Ruff Management.
+Punctual and regular attendance is an essential responsibility of each employee at Blazed Labs LLC.
 Employees are expected to report to work as scheduled, on time and prepared to start working.
 Employees also are expected to remain at work for their entire work schedule.
 Late arrival, early departure or other absences from scheduled hours are disruptive and must be avoided.

 This policy does not apply to absences covered by the Family and Medical Leave Act (FMLA) or leave provided as a reasonable accommodation under the Americans with Disabilities Act (ADA).
 These exceptions are described in separate policies.